Aether-KKC/Project-Zephyraquus/README.md

 # Project Zephyraquus

-Project Zephyraquus is an experimental engineering project focused on the design, prototyping, and documentation of an eight-motor distributed electric propulsion platform for studying flight control, power distribution, and autonomous systems.
+Project Zephyraquus is an experimental engineering project focused on the design, prototyping, testing, and documentation of distributed electric propulsion systems for studying flight control, power distribution, and autonomous systems.

 ## Safety